Flutterwave/Python-v2/README.md

 ### ```.all()```

-This function allows you retrieve all payment plans.
+This function allows you to retrieve all payment plans.

 A sample call to retrieve all payment plans is: